redis-developer/basic-redis-shopping-chart-nodejs/README.md

 This shopping cart is using Redis and RedisJSON module functionalities, allowing you to save JSON as keys using methods like json_get and json_set.

-# Overview video

-Here's a short video that explains the project and how it uses Redis:

 ## How it works

 ### How the data is stored: